garaud/adventofcode/2021/julia/README.md

 Sometimes, you can find test files, e.g. `runtests.jl`.
 To run them, just do:

 ```
-julia runtests.jl
+> julia runtests.jl
 ```

-Most of the time, it's a tiny piece of code which uses the example in the description of the problem.
+Most of the time, it's a tiny piece of code which uses the example in the problem description.